unicef-polymer/etools-dexie-caching/README.md

 * Handles caching in IndexedDb.
 * To use you have to define your Dexie db(s) and endpoints in your app.
 * Ability to cache in your app's specific db: `window.EtoolsRequestCacheDb`
-* Ability to cache in a db that it's shared between etools apps and holds the data that is common to all these apps: `window.EtoolsSharedDb`.
+* Ability to cache in a db that is shared between etools apps and holds the data that is common to all these apps: `window.EtoolsSharedDb`.

 ## Data caching requirement